Warrior of the Soul

 ‘Ok, let me modify something I just said,’ said Khamseen.
 ‘I agree that it’s not totally irrational to argue for some element of design.
 I did a lot of reading on this in prison.
 Personally I find the arguments unconvincing.
 We do at least agree that the idea of a selfconscious “God” as found in the Christian tradition is a fairytale – a being who wakes up one morning and says, “Now, what shall I do today?
 I think I’ll create a universe, or a planet, or a new species.”
 What you’re arguing for sounds more like a form of subconscious intelligence; it could even be an unrecognized form of electromagnetic intelligence, for example.’

 ‘Yes, at the very least.
 I think there must be some sort of universal mind and memory to explain evolution.
 Obviously there’s no perfect, omnipotent creator – there are too many flaws and failings and too much suffering in the living world for that.
 But there could be a variety of nonphysical, formative agencies involved, expressing and building on the evolutionary habits arising from the past.
 But even this hypothesis leaves us with many intriguing questions.
 If a number of coordinated, directed mutations took place all at once, it’s conceivable that one creature could give birth to a new but similar species.
-But it’s hard to imagine one creature giving birth to a creature of a completely different type, such as a bear giving birth to a whale.
+But it’s hard to imagine one creature giving birth to a creature of a completely different type, such as a bear giving birth to a whale, especially since genes don’t explain the shape of an organism.
 Since transitional forms are largely absent from the fossil record, it seems to me that new types of creatures must first take shape on the ethereal level before they materialize into visible, physical forms.’

 ‘All this sounds far too wild for my liking,’ said Khamseen.
 ‘A much more plausible explanation has been proposed.
 Some genes exist in two different forms, one of which is dominant and the other recessive.
 If a gene is recessive, or unexpressed, mutations can occur over time without affecting the organism in question.
 Then, at some point, regulatory genes, which we don’t yet understand, activate the recessive mutated genes and deactivate certain other genes, giving rise to the abrupt appearance of a new organ, or perhaps a new species.’